 - Add/Remove Load.
-Click to add or remove Dimmers or Switches.
+Click to add or remove dimmers or switches.
 Select the Dimmer or Switch from the tree and click OK. - Execute On Scene.
-Click to have all Dimmers and Switches in this scene turn on when executed. - Execute Off Scene.
-Click to have all Dimmers and Switches in this scene turn off when executed. - Sync This Scene.
+Click to have all dimmers and switches in this scene turn on when executed. - Execute Off Scene.
+Click to have all dimmers and switches in this scene turn off when executed. - Convert to Adv Scene.
+Click to convert this scene to an Advanced Lighting agent.
+The scene will show up in Advanced Lighting. - Sync This Scene.
 Click to synchronize the behavior of the devices in this scene.
 Used mostly for updates and testing. - Sync All Scenes.
 Click to synchronize the behavior of all devices in all scenes.
-Used mostly for updates and testing.
+Used mostly for updates and testing. - 10.
+A dialog appears that the scene is executed.
+Click OK.

-- 10. A dialog appears that the scene is executed.
-Click OK. - 11.
-Click the Programming view. - 12.
+- 11. Click the Programming view. - 12.
 In the left pane, highlight the device to program.

-Example: 6 Button Keypad
+Example: 6-Button Keypad